The number of British MPs who resigned has risen to 44… and Johnson: I will stay in my position

 The snowball that rolled on Tuesday with the resignation of two ministers, joined today by 42 other ministers and senior officials in the government of British Prime Minister Boris Johnson to pressure him to resign, the last of whom was Simon Hart, Minister of State for Wales.
 But Johnson is sticking to his post, and says the war in Ukraine should be the priority, not a new election.

-Johnson faced anger in a parliamentary session, using the word “no” three times when asked about the resignation..
+Johnson faced anger in a parliamentary session, using the word “no” three times when asked regarding the resignation..
 Sajid Javid, who started the snowball with his first resignation, stood behind Johnson and said he had had enough.

 Late Wednesday, the British government announced that Prime Minister Boris Johnson had fired Housing Minister Michael Gove, who local media reported had earlier called for the prime minister to resign.